Sebastian-Whitehead/MED-5-Projekt/README.md

 The packaged guardians shader material has a series of settings which allow adjustment of its' visual appearance.
 These include the following:

 ###### Major & Minor sections:
-- **Lower Lerp:** Bottom Point for either of the two overlapping gradients
+- **Lower Lerp:** Bottom point for either of the two overlapping gradients
-- **Upper Lerp:** Top Height for either of the two overlapping gradients
+- **Upper Lerp:** Top height for either of the two overlapping gradients
 - **Trans:** Transparency for the given gradient

 ###### Overall: